obayomi96/geoIpify/README.md

 Using the [`Geo Ipify`](https://geo.ipify.org/)

-This is unofficial but on [Ipify API](https://www.ipify.org), to get more information from an ip address by passing an `APIKEY` gotten from Geo Ipify website.
+This is unofficially built on [Ipify API](https://www.ipify.org), to get more information from an ip address by passing an `APIKEY` gotten from Geo Ipify website.

 > Retrieve your api key from [`Geo Ipify`](https://geo.ipify.org/)